dswelbor/designpattern-demo/CONTRIBUTING.md

 More to come on this later as the project matures...feel free to contribute here as well!!

-Note: At this early stage in the project, as long as names make sense and are relevant to the feature adds to the project, this should suffice.
+Note: At this early stage in the project, as long as branch names make sense and are relevant to the feature enhancements, this should suffice.

 ## Workflow
 To keep things stable and, we ask the contributions follow a common workflow: